V-Santhosh/Elevate_Labs/README.md

 1 month Sql learning

-🧠 What I’m Learning
+# 🗂️ SQL Practice & Learning Journey

+## 🧠 WHAT I'M EXPLORING

-I’m diving deep into the world of databases and using this space to practice and document what I learn along the way.
+I'm diving into the world of databases and using this repo to document my learning, experiments, and practice queries.

-Things I'm focusing on:

-Getting comfortable with everyday SQL commands like SELECT, JOIN, GROUP BY, etc.
+### Key Areas I'm Focusing On:

+- ✅ Core SQL syntax: `SELECT`, `JOIN`, `GROUP BY`, `WHERE`, etc.
-Writing and improving complex queries that actually solve real problems
+- ✅ Writing and optimizing complex queries

-Learning how to design clean, efficient databases through normalization
+- ✅ Database design and normalization

-Getting a feel for stored procedures, views, and triggers — just the basics for now
+- ✅ Intro to stored procedures, views, and triggers

-Practicing how to filter, sort, and summarize data to find insights
+- ✅ Filtering, sorting, and aggregating data

-Understanding how relational databases work behind the scenes
+- ✅ Understanding how relational databases work

-Sketching out simple data models and schema designs
+- ✅ Basic data modeling and schema design

-🔧 Tools I'm Using
-Databases: MySQL, PostgreSQL, SQL Server

-Interfaces: MySQL Workbench, pgAdmin, or whatever gets the job done

-Writing queries in SQL editors, and keeping things organized with Git & GitHub
+---

+## 🔧 TOOLS & TECHNOLOGIES

+Here are the tools I'm using along the way:

+- 🛠️ **Databases**: MySQL · PostgreSQL · SQL Server
+- 💻 **DB Tools**: MySQL Workbench · pgAdmin · SQL Server Management Studio
+- ✍️ **SQL Editors**: GUI-based tools and built-in editors
+- 🌿 **Version Control**: Git & GitHub for tracking my progress
-Occasionally using Python or Excel for quick data checks or handling
+- 🧪 **Extras**: Python or Excel occasionally for data handling

+---

+## 📁 ABOUT THIS REPO

+This repository includes:
+- Practice queries and sample exercises
+- Notes and code snippets from my learning
+- Mini-projects or case studies (in-progress or upcoming)

+Feel free to explore, fork, or suggest improvements!